aoligama/aoligama/README.md

 ## Hi, there! 👋

 My name is Amanda and I'm a Front-End developer 👩🏻‍💻.
-I'm from Brazil, living in São Paulo and currently working at KoreConX (Canada).
+I'm from Brazil, living in São Paulo and currently working at Popstand.
 I am always open to collaborating on projects and innovative/disruptive ideas.

 ##### BIO

-- 🏢 I'm currently working at **KoreConX**
+- 🏢 I'm currently working at **Popstand**
 - ⚙️ I use daily: `.ts`, `.js`, `.html`, `.css`, `.jsx`, `.vue`
 - 🌍 I'm mostly active within the **JavaScript Community**
 - 🌱 Learning all about **Open Source**